Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADMSGroupLifecyclePolicy.md

 ```

 ## DESCRIPTION
-The Get-AzureADMSGroupLifecyclePolicy command retrieves the properties and relationships of a groupLifecyclePolicies object in Azure Active Directory.
+The Get-AzureADMSGroupLifecyclePolicy command retrieves the properties and relationships of a groupLifecyclePolicies object in Azure Active Directory
-If you specify no parameters, this cmdlet gets all groupLifecyclePolicies.

 ## EXAMPLES